electronic-pig/electronic-pig/README.md

 ### 👨🏻 About Me

-- 🎓 &nbsp; Studying software engineering at Sichuan University in Chengdu.
+- 🎓 &nbsp; Studying software engineering at Sichuan University.

-- 🤠 &nbsp; Interested at new technologies and developing software solutions.
+- 🤠 &nbsp; Interested at new technologies and software developing.

 ### 🛠 Tech Stack